openoms/bitcoin-tutorials/tor2ip_tunnel.md

 ### Set up a systemd service

 * make a separate process for every connected Hidden Service to avoid restarting every connection when a service added or removed.
-Suggestion for naming the service is to put the PORT used on the VPS into the name: `tor2ip<PORT>`
+Suggestion for naming the service is to put the VPS_PORT used on the VPS into the name: `tor2ip<VPS_PORT>`

 * create the service file:
 `# nano /etc/systemd/system/tor2ip9236.service`
     * Paste the following and fill in:
-        * the PORT you want to use on the VPS (facing the public) - in this example it is 9326.
+        * the VPS_PORT you want to use (facing the public) - in this example: 9326.

-        * the Tor Hidden Service Address (----YOUR-ONION-ADDRESS---.onion)
+        * the TOR_HIDDEN_SERVICE_ADDRESS.onion
             * get the address with:
                 * `lncli getinfo` for LND port 9735
-                * sudo cat /mnt/hdd/tor/SERVICE_NAME/hostname
+                * `sudo cat /mnt/hdd/tor/SERVICE_NAME/hostname`
-        * The PORT the Hidden Service is using - in this example it is 9735
+        * The TOR_PORT the Hidden Service is using - in this example: 9735

     ```
     [Unit]